Home > About Us

 Carter Brown

-Carter is currently the Assistant Director of Principal and Major Gifts at Dana-Farber Cancer Institute in Boston, MA.
-Prior to this, he worked in development at the Clean Air Council.
-He is a former student (S09), CEI intern (2013-2014), and faculty member (2015-2016) of The Island School.
+Carter Brown is currently the Assistant Director of Principal and Major Gifts at Dana-Farber Cancer Institute in Boston, Massachusetts.
+Before this, he worked in development at the Clean Air Council.
+He is a former student (Spring 2009), CEI intern (2013-2014), and faculty member (2015-2016) of The Island School.
 Carter graduated from Hobart and William Smith Colleges in 2015 with a BA in Environmental Studies.
-From 2015-2021 he served as a Trustee of The HBE Foundation Irrevocable Trust, founded by his father, Bruce Brown, and in December of 2022 he was recruited into the Dana-Farber Division of Philanthropy’s ID&E Council.
+From 2015 to 2021, he served as a Trustee of The HBE Foundation Irrevocable Trust, founded by his father, Bruce Brown, and in December of 2022, he was recruited into the Dana-Farber Division of Philanthropy’s ID&E Council.

 • William C. Carey